Girmay makes history with Giro d'Italia stage win

 Girmay nearly missed a left turn with just over 6km to go but recovered to hold off Van der Poel, who edged out the Eritrean to take this year's opening stage on 6 May.

-Spain's Juan Pedro Lopez retained his 12-second lead to hold on to the pink jersey.
+Spain's Juan Pedro Lopez retained his 12-second lead over Portugal's Joao Almeida to hold on to the pink jersey.

 "When we started the Giro, we knew we had a possibility to win so this is all part of the success of our team, my family, everybody," Girmay added.